-The Campus Locations Security Act requires colleges and universities to:
+The Campus Locations Security Act requires colleges and universities to do the following.

-- publish an annual report each year by October that contains three calendar years of campus locations crime statistics and certain campus security policy statements; - disclose crime statistics for campus locations, public areas immediately adjacent to or running through the campus locations, and certain non-campus facilities and remote classrooms.
-The statistics must be gathered from campus locations police or security, local law enforcement and other college officials who have "significant responsibility for student and campus activities"; - provide "timely warning" notices of "crimes that have occurred and pose an ongoing threat to students and employees"; and, - disclose in a public crime log "any crime that occurred on campus locations . . . or within the patrol jurisdiction of the campus security department and is reported to the department."
+- Publish an annual report each year by October that contains three calendar years of campus locations' crime statistics and certain campus security policy statements; - Disclose crime statistics for campus locations, public areas immediately adjacent to or running through the campus locations, and certain non-campus facilities and remote classrooms.
+The statistics must be gathered from campus locations police or security, local law enforcement and other college officials who have "significant responsibility for student and campus activities". - Provide "timely warning" notices of "crimes that have occurred and pose an ongoing threat to students and employees". - Disclose in a public crime log "any crime that occurred on campus locations . . . or within the patrol jurisdiction of the campus security department and is reported to the department."

 The BCCC Public Safety Department is responsible for preparing and distributing this report.
-BCCC works with many other departments and agencies such as the Division of Student Affairs and the Baltimore City Police Department, to compile the information.
-BCCC encourages members of the College community to use this report as a guide for safe practices at and off campus locations.
+BCCC works with other departments and agencies, such as the College's Student Affairs division and the Baltimore City Police Department, to compile the information.
+BCCC encourages members of the College community to use this report as a guide for safe practices at on and off campus locations.
 It is available on the BCCC website at www.bccc.edu.

-Each member of the College community which includes faculty, staff, and students receives an email that describes the report and provides its website address.
+Each member of the College community, which includes faculty, staff, and students, receives an email that describes the report and provides its website address.
 For a paper copy, contact the BCCC Department of Public Safety at 410-462-7700.